Understanding the Portable Document Format (PDF)

 endobj

-The data in the stream makes no sense because the data has been decoded (changed its form) by the filter.
-There are various filters that can be used.
-Filters are used to compress data and save space.
+The data in the stream makes no sense because the data has been encoded (converted from its original form to another).
 In the following sections we will look more in detail about the structure of these data and understand how they form instructions for the PDF reading application to display the page.

 Note that unlike other objects in a PDF file, the instructions in the object stream are read and followed sequentially (one after the other).